pratiksha/learnability-reproduce/README.md

     ```

 7. Follow the instructions in the README file of the appropriate figure's folder
    to run the simulations and summarize the results.
+The graphmaker and ellipsemaker scripts in
+   ns-2.35/tcl/ex/graphing-scripts can be used to generate the ellipse figures
+   from the results.